codersMom/angular100-labs-2020-06-22/Ch03-DataBinding/2display-data/README.md

 and accessing the properties

-for each album use this bootstrap styling and structure

-put code here for card - can copy from the React album project
+for each album use this bootstrap styling and structure (do it based on the React album project, hard code three of them - then copy the code into here that they shoudl use. or i can copy later )

-SHOULD THIS JUST BE ONE? instead of forcing them to repeat?